 This is mainly accomplished through the tapping system.

-In an average 5 round training session I will get submitted 15 times.
-Take that information and ask yourself if you really have no ego.— Garry Tonon (@Garry_Tonon) July 5, 2017
+In an average 5-round training session, I will get submitted 15 times.
+Take that information and ask yourself if you have no ego.— Garry Tonon (@Garry_Tonon) July 5, 2017

-They can be as basic as 'breakfalls' which is a specific movement to practice safely falling down, if you are taken down or thrown down.
+They can be as basic as break-falls which is a specific movement to practice safely falling if you are taken down or thrown down.

-Yes, there is a safe way or falling down believe it or not!
+Yes, there is a safe way of falling believe it or not!

 Near End of Class - Live rolling

 The favorite part of most students is the live rolling or sparring session of the class.